From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

-\qquad The construction of the $(s+1)$-th level detector, $\text{ESPD}_{s+1}$, is defined as follows.
-As a representative example, an implementation may be considered in which the degree of freedom (DOF) is photon polarization and the controlled operations correspond to controlled-NOT (C-NOT) gates.
+The construction of the $(s+1)$-th level detector, $\text{ESPD}_{s+1}$, is defined as follows.
+As a representative example, an implementation can be considered with the degree of freedom (DOF) using photon polarization and the controlled operations using controlled-NOT (C-NOT) gates.

-\begin{enumerate} \item \textbf{DOF Selection:} A manipulable DOF of the incoming photon is chosen (for example, polarization).
+\begin{enumerate} \item \textbf{DOF Selection:} Select a manipulable DOF of the incoming photon (for example, polarization).
 The computational basis for this DOF is denoted by $\{|0\rangle,|1\rangle\}$.
-The signal is modeled as a qutrit in the basis $\{|\emptyset\rangle, |0\rangle, |1\rangle\}$, where $|\emptyset\rangle$ denotes the vacuum state, and $|0\rangle$ and $|1\rangle$ denote orthonormal states of a non-vacuum photon\footnote{If the selected DOF is the photon number itself, $|0\rangle$ coincides with $|\emptyset\rangle$ and $|1\rangle$ represents a non-vacuum state, reducing the description to qubit.
+Hence, the signal is modeled as a qutrit in the basis $\{|\emptyset\rangle, |0\rangle, |1\rangle\}$, where $|\emptyset\rangle$ denotes the vacuum state, and $|0\rangle$ and $|1\rangle$ denote orthonormal states of a non-vacuum photon\footnote{If the selected DOF is the photon number itself, $|0\rangle$ coincides with $|\emptyset\rangle$ and $|1\rangle$ represents a non-vacuum state, reducing the description to qubit.
 In practical architectures, an internal DOF such as polarization, distinct from photon existence, is often more convenient.}.

-\item \textbf{State Preparation:} A state-preparation operation is applied to initialize the selected DOF to $|1\rangle$.
+\item \textbf{State Preparation:} Apply the state-preparation operation, initializing the selected DOF to $|1\rangle$.
 As a result, a non-vacuum signal is mapped to $|1\rangle$, while a vacuum input remains in state $|\emptyset\rangle$.

-\item \textbf{Controlled Operations:} A set of $n_{s+1}$ controlled operations, denoted as $C(F_{i})$ for $i=1,\dots,n_{s+1}$ (typically C-NOT gates), are applied to couple the signal path with $n_{s+1}$ auxiliary photons, each initialized in state $|0\rangle$.
+\item \textbf{Controlled Operations:} Operate a set of $n_{s+1}$ controlled operations, denoted as $C(F_{i})$ for $i=1,\dots,n_{s+1}$ (typically C-NOT gates), coupling the signal path with $n_{s+1}$ auxiliary photons, each initialized in state $|0\rangle$.

-\item \textbf{Auxiliary Measurement:} Projective measurements are performed on the auxiliary outputs in basis $\{|0\rangle, |1\rangle\}$.
-Outcome paths corresponding to $|0\rangle$ are discarded, and only the $|1\rangle$ outcomes are retained for subsequent detection.
+\item \textbf{Auxiliary Measurement:} Perform projective measurements on the auxiliary outputs in basis $\{|0\rangle, |1\rangle\}$.
+Outcome paths corresponding to $|0\rangle$ are discarded; only the $|1\rangle$ outcomes are retained for subsequent detections.

-\item \textbf{Detection:} Detection is carried out on all remaining paths, including both the signal path and the auxiliary paths, using $s$-th level detectors ($\text{ESPD}_{s}$).
+\item \textbf{Detection:} Carried out detections on all remaining paths, including both the signal path and the auxiliary paths, using $s$-th level detectors ($\text{ESPD}_{s}$).